 Some of these apps look outdated.
 Others look modern but still somewhat out of place.
 By comparison, Smart Voice Assistant should look right at home next to the other apps you’ve been running since Android Lollipop.

-Since the app runs in the background, you will then be able to issue these commands at any time.
+Since the app runs in the background, you can then issue these commands anytime.
 You can fully dictate texts and have the Smart Voice Assistant read back the responses if, for example, you need to keep your eyes on the road.

-Smart Voice Assistant is a bit of a one-man effort, so it won’t feel quite as polished as what you get from the better funded or more established projects.
-But the app is easy on the eyes, and it’s sure to appeal to user who wants more control over their experience.
+Smart Voice Assistant is a bit of a one-man effort, so it doesn’t feel quite as polished as the better-funded or more established projects.
+But the app is easy on the eyes, and it’s sure to appeal to users who wants more control over their experience.

 We each have our own preferences and needs.
-Out of the box, Google works pretty fine, but maybe you want to use the same personal assistant on both Android and Windows.
+Out of the box, Google Assistant works pretty well, but maybe you want to use the same personal assistant on both Android and Windows.
 In that case, maybe Cortana’s the choice for you.

-Those of us who aren’t comfortable with giving these companies more information may find Robin, Jarvis, or another smaller app worth considering.
+Those of us who aren’t comfortable with giving these companies more information may find Robin, Dragon Mobile Assistant, or another smaller app worth considering.
 Overall, your best option probably depends on which ecosystem you’re most tied into.